 So that wraps things up for this quick tip!
 To change the homepage in WordPress:

-- Edit the singular.php file if you want to change the code in the default page template.
+- Customize your static page with the Customizer, new themes, Elementor, or the singular.php file if you want to change the code in the default page template.

 - You can also select which page template is used by going to the Page Attributes section in the sidebar of the page editor.